 07.04 Facility Status Reviews for Security and Safeguards Inspection Program

-The purpose of a facility status review, described in Appendix D, is to gather general information about the overall security posture at the site.
+The purpose of a facility status review, described in IMC 2201 Appendix D, is to gather general information about the overall security posture at the site.
 This would include, for example, general information on threat conditions, considerations, issues, security force performance, and system and component operation.
 The goal of this periodic review is to help determine what issues may exist so that inspection resources can be effectively managed and appropriately focused on those activities of higher significance.

 07.05 Related Inspection Activities